- How to lay out an effective planning process.

 - Top 10 Influential Social Media Marketing Campaigns of 2016 from Adhere Creative.

-- The Best Social Media Campaigns of 2016 from Tint.
+- 10 of the Top Social Media Campaigns of 2022 from Meltwater.

 - The 30 Most Brilliant Social Media Campaigns of 2015 from Salesforce (a little old, sure, but the examples includes are still great).